 The Project would result in generation of dust from construction activities and gaseous pollutants due to traffic movements during operation.
-Air quality impacts from construction are expected to extend beyond the construction corridor with slightly greater effects noted to the west of the road than to the east due to meteorological behaviour.
-Construction dust has a predicted maximum impact zone of approximately 520 metres (m) from the western edge of the construction zone and approximately 470m from the eastern edge of the construction zone.
-In order to reduce impacts associated with dust on sensitive receptors, dust suppression management measures, such as keeping construction vehicles to well defined haulage routes, and additional dust management controls such as scheduling construction works around bud burst season (late spring) are proposed.
+Air quality impacts from construction are expected to extend beyond the construction corridor with slightly greater effects noted to the north of the road than to the south due to meteorological behaviour.
+Construction dust has a predicted impact zone extending no further than 375 metres (m) from the southern edge of the construction zone and 395m from the northern edge of the construction zone.
+Management measures, including dust suppression techniques and keeping construction vehicles to well defined haul routes, are expected to result in low to negligible impacts from construction dust.

-As there are already vehicles travelling along the existing Western Highway, there are already vehicle emissions in the study area.
+As there are already vehicles travelling along the existing Western Highway, there are already vehicle emissions being emitted in the study area.
 It is expected that the increase in operational emissions from the Project would be negligible.
-As such, the impacts from vehicle emissions during operation of the Project are expected to be insignificant.
+As such the risk of impacts from vehicle emissions during operation of the Project is expected to be negligible.